Aalish-Virani/IP-Address-Tracker/README.md

-IP Address Tracker - Frontend Mentor
+IP Address Tracker - Frontend Mentor Challenge

-I have built this Web app as a part of Frontend Mentor Challenge.
-I have used HTML, TAILWIND CSS along with APIs to rendor the details of IP addresses.

 About Challenge:
 The challenge is to build out the IP Address Tracker app and get it looking as close to the design as possible.